-The leaves are falling, the nights are fading and the countryside is having a grand finale in the bounty and beauty which can be seen all around.
-Apples are bursting from the orchards, the hedgerows are littered with black gems of blackberries and rose hips glisten in the low golden light.
-Historically, this would have been the time when we would have stocked up our larders, carefully storing the fruits and vegetables of the summer away so that we would have provisions to carry us through the lean times of winter.
+The leaves are falling, the nights are fading, and the countryside is having a grand finale in the bounty and beauty that can be seen all around.
+Apples are bursting from the orchards, the hedgerows are littered with blackberry gems, and rose hips glisten in the low golden light.
+Historically, this would have been when we would have stocked up our larders, carefully storing the fruits and vegetables of the summer away so that we would have provisions to carry us through the lean times of winter.

-Of course now in our modern times where we have a plethora of choice in terms of the food we buy and the ease in which we come by it, i.e. a trip to the supermarket as opposed to trekking for miles to a particular spot.
-We also have access to all sorts of food, no matter what time of year; strawberries in winter, bananas and pineapples becoming cheap and commonplace due to the importing of food stuffs from all over the world.
-So we don't have to forage out of necessity any more, it's more of pleasurable activity.
-Wild food foraging and 'fungal forays' are becoming more popular as we take more of an interest in the wild foods that our countryside can provide.
-We are becoming more conscientious about the air miles that our food travels and are encouraged to buy local as much as possible.
+Of course, in modern times, we have many choices regarding the food we buy and the ease with which we come by it, i.e., a trip to the supermarket instead of trekking for miles to a particular spot.
+We also have access to all sorts of food, no matter what time of year; strawberries in winter, bananas and pineapples are becoming cheap and commonplace due to importing foodstuffs worldwide.
+So we don't have to forage out of necessity any more, it's more of a leisurely activity.
+Wild food foraging and 'fungal forays' are becoming more popular as we take more interest in the wild foods that our countryside can provide.
+We are becoming more conscientious about the air miles that our food travels, and are encouraged to buy local as much as possible.

-It goes without saying that autumn is the perfect time for gleaning from the trees and hedgerows, and below are five of the best things to look for right now as well as an idea of what to do with them!
+Autumn is the perfect time for gleaning from the trees and hedgerows, and below are five of the best things to look for right now, as well as an idea of what to do with them!

-In terms of the law I've noted details further below, but in a nutshell (excuse the pun!) no uprooting and no gleaning so as to sell to restaurants or pop up cafés.
+In terms of the law, I've noted details further below, but in a nutshell (excuse the pun!), there is no uprooting and no gleaning to sell to restaurants or pop-up cafés.
 So, here are a few gems of the land to look out for!

 Blackberries

-Although these are more likely to be found in the freezer by now (if you have already harvested the hedgerows) blackberries were quite early this year but there is still some to be found in bountiful sunny spots.
-Blackberry and apple crumbles are the obvious answer (stewed with cooking apples, sugar and cinnamon, and a crumble topping of your choice - for a more rustic crunchy crumble, why not add some granola or chopped nuts?).
-Blackberry jelly is surprisingly easy to make, again stewing the blackberries together with cooking apples, straining the juice overnight and combining with sugar to make a beautiful clear jelly, perfect with thick brown toast.
-Incidentally, blackberries are rich in vitamin C and have one of the highest antioxidants levels of all fruits.
+Although these are more likely to be found in the freezer by now (if you have already harvested the hedgerows), blackberries were relatively early this year, but there is still some to be found in bountiful sunny spots.
+Blackberry and apple crumbles are the obvious answer (stewed with cooking apples, sugar and cinnamon, and a crumble topping of your choice - for a more rustic, crunchy crumble, why not add some granola or chopped nuts?).
+Blackberry jelly is surprisingly easy to make.
+Again, stewing the blackberries with cooking apples, straining the juice overnight, and combining it with sugar creates a beautiful, clear jelly that is perfect with thick brown toast.
+Incidentally, blackberries are rich in vitamin C and have one of the highest antioxidant levels of all fruits.
 (Top and jelly image by Lesley van Dijk)

 Cobnuts

-These are the fruits of the Corylus (hazel) tree and are seasonal.
-One of the few things which are probably not available all year round, so to be savoured more!
-They are sold fresh, unlike most other nuts, and mostly available from August onward up until Christmas.
-But you have to be quick to beat the squirrels if you would like to forage some!
+These are seasonal fruits of the Corylus (hazel) tree.
+It is one of the few things which are probably not available all year round, so it should be savoured more!
+Unlike most other nuts, they are sold fresh and are mostly available from August onward until Christmas.
+But you must be quick to beat the squirrels if you want to forage some!

-A tip for removing the thin skin around the nut when shelled and roasted is to fold the nuts into a clean tea towel while still hot from the oven and rolled vigorously, the brittle skin should flake away easily.
+A tip for removing the thin skin around the nut when shelled and roasted is to fold the nuts into a clean tea towel while still hot from the oven and roll vigorously.
+The brittle skin should flake away easily.

 (Cobnuts and rose hip images are by Fritha Waters, others below by Lesley van Dijk)